New Year's Evil (film): Background

 Shadow was a Seattle rock band who had been touring across the US and British Columbia non-stop for six years when they were spotted by a film scout playing in a club in Los Angeles.
 Ray Leonard was approached for the audition.

 The lineup of the band appearing in the film comprised Cliff White on guitar, Ray Leonard (who changed his name to Ray Mega for the movie release) on bass, David Kesterson vocals, Art Bennett on drums, and J.P Pakalenka, vocals and guitar.

 Cliff White, guitar player explained "They were really searching for a punk-band but liked our original music and thought it would fit in the movie."

 The filmmakers wanted the sound of a raw, live performance for the live event in the movie during which Shadow performed on-camera.
 Microphones were set up at Salty Dog Recording with W. Michael Lewis and Laurin Rinder producing.
 The band set up their equipment, especially excited about having Rick Hart, who had worked with Pink Floyd, as their engineer, recording the songs as they were playing them.
 There was no overdubbing or effect.
 If someone made a mistake, the song was recorded over again, from scratch.

-For the soundtrack album release, the band was promised they could re-record the songs with proper production:

-"The release of the 45 was a complete surprise to us.
+For the soundtrack album release, the band was promised they could re-record the songs with proper production:"The release of the 45 was a complete surprise to us.
 We were not informed that they were going to release it to radio stations all over the country.
-When our booking agency told us about the release, we were pissed off beyond belief…Later on, we were glad they released the 45, as Cannon Records soon went out of business and we would have ended up with nothing.” a.m. to 1 p.m., for three days."
+When our booking agency told us about the release, we were pissed off beyond belief…Later on, we were glad they released the 45, as Cannon Records soon went out of business and we would have ended up with nothing.” a.m. to 1 p.m., for three days."The main title track "New Year's Evil" by Shadow, and "The Cooler" by Made in Japan were pressed as 7" Vinyl 45rpm promotional singles and sent to 500 radio stations throughout the US.
+A full soundtrack record was announced in the closing credits of the film and on the original poster, but remained unreleased.
+In March 2020, MGM released the main title song "New Year's Evil" on digital streaming platforms.